RandyKoiSA/Timber-Man/README.md

  * Randy Le (97Randy.le@gmail.com)

 ### License
-This project is licenseduner the MIT License - see the [LINCESE.md](https://github.com/RandyKoiSA/Timber-Man/blob/master/LICENSE) file for details.
+This project is license under the MIT License - see the [LINCENSE.md](https://github.com/RandyKoiSA/Timber-Man/blob/master/LICENSE) file for details.